Skip to content

 systemctl --user daemon-reload

-systemctl --user enable --now mcpo-remotex
+systemctl --user enable --now mcpo-commandeck

 Useful commands:

-systemctl --user status mcpo-remotex # check status
+systemctl --user status mcpo-commandeck # check status

-systemctl --user stop mcpo-remotex # stop
+systemctl --user stop mcpo-commandeck # stop

-Adjust the paths in `ExecStart`: point to *your* AppImage, and run `which mcpo` to find mcpo's path if it isn't `~/.local/bin/mcpo` (e.g. inside a venv).
+Adjust the paths in ExecStart: point to your AppImage, and run which mcpo to find mcpo's path if it isn't ~/.local/bin/mcpo (e.g. inside a venv).

 Paste the prompt below into your AI client's system prompt field.
-It primes the model to call help first, follow correct lookup workflows, and decompose complex shell commands into RemoteX components rather than pasting them as-is.
+It primes the model to call help first, follow correct lookup workflows, and decompose complex shell commands into Commandeck components rather than pasting them as-is.

 lets the user run commands by clicking buttons, like a remote control.
 You can create, read,